How Stress is Keeping Us Awake

 Insomniacs, and even some good sleepers, have a harder time getting a good night's sleep on stressful days.

-Our brains are fascinating.
+The brain is fascinating.
 Neuroscientists believe that 95% of what we do is controlled by our subconscious.
 Ninety-five percent!
 That's incredible.

 The Negativity Bias of the Subconscious Brain

 Our subconscious brain controls many things that we don't want to have to think about, like making sure our heart continues beating or continuing to fill our lungs with air.
-However, there are many thoughts, emotions, and behaviours that our subconscious has taken control over that we really would like to have conscious control of.
+However, there are many thoughts, emotions, and behaviours that our subconscious has taken control of that we really would like to have conscious control of.

 The subconscious mind was designed to keep us safe.
-It's role is to ensure that we survive.
+Its role is to ensure that we survive.
 And in so doing, has created a negativity bias.
 This bias is explained really well by Rick Hanson, Ph.D., in his book Hardwiring Happiness.

 "Our ancestors could make two kinds of mistakes: (1) thinking there was a tiger in the bushes when there wasn’t one, and (2) thinking there was no tiger in the bushes when there actually was one.
 The cost of the first mistake was needless anxiety, while the cost of the second one was death.
 Consequently, we evolved to make the first mistake a thousand times to avoid making the second mistake even once . . . the default setting of the brain is to overestimate threats, underestimate opportunities, and underestimate resources both for coping with threats and for fulfilling opportunities.
 Then we update these beliefs with information that confirms them, while ignoring or rejecting information that doesn’t . . .
 As a result, we end up preoccupied by threats that are actually smaller or more manageable than we’d feared, while overlooking opportunities that are actually greater than we’d hoped for."